zweck/massspecshop/plugins/easy-testimonials/readme.txt

 14. This is the Testimonial Grid Widget.

 == Changelog ==

+= 1.36.1 =
+* Update CSS include to prevent validation errors and issues with some optimization methods.
+* Fix aggregate rating count to not include testimonials with no rating.
+* Validation fixes.

+= 1.36 =
+* Updates javascript for compatibility.
+* Adds option to control author that Testimonials are submitted under.
+* Adds aggregate rating.
+* Fix issue with pagination on some sites.
+* Update CSS includes to load only the needed CSS on site.
+* Update CSS to work with various CSS minifiers not following @imports correctly.

 = 1.35.6 =
 * Bug fix with manually crafted excerpts not appearing correctly.